 What sort of content can you include in your cover?

 Facebook keeps changing its rules about what you can an can’t put on a timeline cover or, as they would see it, the guidelines evolve as Facebook finds out what people are putting into the images.
 Their intention is that the images should reflect you, so images of you or the places you like are certainly okay.
 ‘Commercial use’ of the image space is banned, but undefined.
 How most people are interpreting this at the moment (February 2012) is that you cannot sell the space for advertising.
 Images and text that promote your own business, if you have one, including a reference to your web address, seems to be acceptable – after all, it is an important part of your life.
 However, it is probably best to be restrained on the self-promotion.

 When you have finished, group all the elements of your image, then right-click on it and select ‘Save as picture’.
 Saving your new cover image as the default .png file is fine.
 In Windows Explorer, if you hover your cursor over the saved file, the screen tip should tell you that it measures 850 x 315 pixels.
 (Do not worry if it is saying the size is one or two pixels out.)

 Now upload your cover to your Facebook timeline.
 By the way, if you are using the Firefox browser and the upload ‘Save’ button does not seem to do anything, switch to another browser to do the upload.
 Also check that you do not have an advert blocking browser plug-in activated.

-See my current timeline cover, created in PowerPoint as described above, here.
-With all due respect, do not send me a friend request(!) but if you want to keep in touch with my posts about PowerPoint stuff on Facebook, then ‘Like’ the Best Free PPT Resources page.
+If you want to keep in touch with my posts about PowerPoint stuff on Facebook, then please ‘Like’ the Best Free PPT Resources page.